 Explore the Centres

-Nuture discovery and inspire wonder in your students through the power of authentic natural specimens and cultural objects!
+Nurture discovery and inspire wonder in your students through the power of authentic art, culture, and nature objects!

-ROM membership is the best way to explore and enjoy the extraordinary experiences of science and civilization that the Museum has to offer all year round.
+ROM membership is the best way to explore and enjoy the extraordinary experiences of the artistic, cultural, and natural world that the Museum has to offer all year round.

 Discover the benefits